 Sip some ORGANIC INDIA Tulsi Sleep Tea

-It doesn’t get any better than coming home after a long day and relaxing with a hot cup of tea.
+It doesn't get any better than coming home after a long day and relaxing with a hot cup of tea.
 That being said, it is important to select the variety of tea you drink wisely!
 Certain types of tea contain caffeine which can inhibit your ability to quickly fall and stay asleep.
-Try enjoying a hot cup of ORGANIC INDIA Tulsi Sleep Tea right before heading to bed.
+Try enjoying a hot cup of ORGANIC INDIA Tulsi Sleep Tea about an hour before you go to bed.
 Not only can this tea aid in promoting relaxation and stress reduction, it contains an abundance of beneficial antioxidants.
 Best of all?
 It is USDA Certified Organic, gluten-free, and caffeine free.

 Turn off the Electronics

 Are you addicted to your smart phone?
-Can’t seem to unplug yourself from the TV?
+Can't seem to unplug yourself from the TV?
 That could be the reason you are having a hard time sleeping at night.
-Studies have shown that technology creates “cognitive stimulation” which causes our brain to rev-up and increase its electrical activity.
+Studies have shown that technology creates, A cognitive stimulation, which causes our brain to rev-up and increase its electrical activity.
 This is the last thing you want to have happen before tucking in to bed.
 Instead of watching TV, fall asleep to the comforts of a good book.
 Put your smart phone on sleep mode and store it away from your bed.
 Use the time before falling asleep as an opportunity to journal or even meditate.
 Your body and brain will thank you.